About the Eugene-Springfield office

-In September 2011, the Eugene Tree Foundation joined forces with Friends of Trees to become our Friends of Trees Eugene office!
-Serving the Eugene-Springfield metro area, Friends of Trees Eugene has partnered with thousands of volunteers to plant 6,000 trees and native shrubs over the years.
+In September 2011, the Eugene Tree Foundation (founded in 1997) joined forces with Friends of Trees to become the Friends of Trees Eugene Metro office!
+Serving the Eugene-Springfield metro area, Friends of Trees has partnered with thousands of volunteers to plant 10,000+ trees and native shrubs over the years.
 This work has never been more important: In Eugene there has actually been a decrease in tree canopy, at a time when we need trees more than ever.
-Friends of Trees-Eugene is planting trees to increase our community’s tree canopy—but that’s not all!
+Friends of Trees is planting trees to increase our community’s tree canopy—but that’s not all!
 We’re proactively working to improve our local programs and our impact:

 - We focus heavily on tree selection for climate change, choosing species that can withstand more extreme conditions.

 - We’ve brought together the public and municipal managers numerous times to discuss tree selection—right tree, right place.

 - We’re testing a wide variety of trees for climate resilience, including working with a local nursery on growing some of these species right here.

 - We’re working with the cities of Eugene and Springfield to update their approved street tree lists to allow tree species we think will be more climate-resilient.